ipaqmaster/vfio/README.md

 `-colortest`

   A quick terminal color test then exits.

+`-iommugroups` / `-iommugrouping`

+  Prints IOMMU groupings if available then exists.

 ## Notes and Gotchas.
   - If you don't set any `-usb` or `-pci` arguments the VM will run in a window on your desktop as is normal for Qemu.
 Useful for testing the VM actually boots, installing OSes or using liveCDs.